krin-wang/docsify/README.md

-# init-template
+# Docsify

-A template with some pre-defined hooks.
+A docsify site to host some articles.

-## Installation
+## Setup

 Install `pre-commit` to enable pre-commit hooks.